AuDigitalHealth/ci-fhir-r4/pages/_includes/dh-explanationofbenefit-medicare-mbs-1-issues.md

   </tr>
   <tr>
         <td>ExplanationOfBenefit.insurer</td>
-        <td>The standard reprsentation is to be defined; preference is for display (Dept Name) and identifier (ABN).
+        <td>The standard representation is to be defined; preference is for display (Dept Name) and identifier (ABN).
 To be agreed.</td>
         <td>N/A</td>
   </tr>
   <tr>
         <td>ExplanationOfBenefit.priority</td>
-        <td>This element is not of use in this profile, however the canonical FHIR resource definition binds to an exmple CodeSystem not ValueSet - this is throwing errors.
+        <td>This element is not of use in this profile, however the canonical FHIR resource definition binds to an example CodeSystem not ValueSet - this is throwing errors.
 Current workaround is to profile that element to point to the ValueSet instead.</td>
         <td>N/A</td>
   </tr>
  </tbody>